 At VSO, we know that people in developing countries have the power, courage and desire to help themselves.
-That’s why we use a volunteering for development approach that puts the most marginalised people first, to build a more equitable society.
+That’s why we use a unique volunteering for development approach that puts the most marginalised people first, to build a more equitable society.

-It does that by focusing first on those who are left out by society – those living in extreme poverty, or with disability and illness, those who face discrimination and violence for their gender, sexuality, or social status.
+Through volunteering for development, we focus first on those who are left out by society – those living in extreme poverty, or with disability and illness, those who face discrimination and violence for their gender, sexuality, or social status.

 These are not passive “beneficiaries” of aid.
 They are the “primary actors” at the heart of our work.
 It is from their viewpoint and actions that we seek to define the issues, opportunities, and solutions that deliver sustainable and locally led change.